Mc141/PRJ381-data-preprocessing/docs/README.md

 # PRJ381 Documentation Strategy & Guide

-This document serves as both a qui-**Status checking**: Verifies both Sphinx and FastAPI documentation
-- **Flexible options**: Multiple build and serve configurations

-## Documentation Types

-### Interactive API Documentation guide and comprehensive documentation strategy for the PRJ381 Data Preprocessing API project.
+This document is the central guide for building and maintaining documentation for the PRJ381 Data Preprocessing API.
+It explains the documentation types, how to build them, and the standards to keep everything consistent.

 ## Documentation Architecture